-Considering the price relative to most of the best induction ranges, the Frigidaire Gallery Freestanding Induction Range has all of the core functionality you could ask for and even manages to offer up a few unique features of its own.
-In addition to a four-burner induction cooktop that includes a 9-inch burner for tasks like searing meats and boiling large pots of water, this 30-inch standalone unit also has a convection oven with a respectable spacious 5.4 cu. ft. of space to bake, roast and broil to your heart’s content.
-This isn’t any ordinary convection oven, however: The convection fan in this induction range has been ramped up so that the oven can function as an air fryer, getting your favorite foods nice and crispy without the use of oil.
+Considering the price relative to most of the best induction ranges, the Frigidaire Gallery Freestanding Induction Range has all of the core functionality you can ask for and even offers a few unique features.
+In addition to a four-burner induction cooktop with a 9-inch burner for tasks like searing meats and boiling large pots of water, this 30-inch standalone unit also has a convection oven with a respectable spacious 5.4 cu. ft. of space to bake, roast and broil to your heart’s content.
+This isn’t any ordinary convection oven, however: The convection fan in this induction range has been ramped up so that the oven can function as an air fryer, getting your favorite foods nice and crispy without using oil.
 While this may not connect to your smart home or have features that cater to pro chefs, the bang for your buck factor here makes it one of the best induction ranges you can buy.

 4. LG Studio Induction Slide-In Range

-There are many standout aspects of the LG Studio Slide-In Induction Range, which includes ProBake Convection that adds a dual-speed fan and the ability to automatically spruce itself up with the 10-minute EasyClean cycle.
+There are many standout aspects of the LG Studio Slide-In Induction Range, which includes ProBake Convection that adds a dual-speed fan and the ability to spruce itself up with the 10-minute EasyClean cycle automatically.
 But perhaps the most striking thing about it is its visual appearance, which is one of the perks of falling under LG’s top-of-the-line Studio branding.
-With sharply defined lines all over its stainless steel facade, this oven would fit in with the decor of any kitchen with modern sensibilities.
+With sharply defined lines all over its stainless steel facade, this oven would fit in with any kitchen decor with modern sensibilities.

 But there’s also function to go with this form.
-The oven has a very generous 6.3 cu. ft. of oven space and a separate warming drawer to go with the aforementioned ProBake and Easy Clean features.
-Meanwhile, the induction cooktop includes a large 11-inch burner that can handle all your high-heat needs and a warming burner that is designed for sauces, liquids and anything else you can think of.
-Best of all, this induction range is WiFi-enabled, which means that you can link it up with the rest of your Google Assistant or Alexa smart home to remotely control the oven from another part of the house, or receive notifications when your oven is malfunctioning.
+The oven has a generous 6.3 cubic feet of oven space and a separate warming drawer to go with the aforementioned ProBake and Easy Clean features.
+Meanwhile, the induction cooktop includes a large 11-inch burner that can handle all your high-heat needs and a warming burner designed for sauces, liquids and anything else you can think of.
+This induction range is WiFi-enabled, which means you can link it up with the rest of your Google Assistant or Alexa smart home to remotely control the oven from another part of the house or receive notifications when your oven is malfunctioning.

 5. Bosch Benchmark Slide-In Induction Range